dlinh-n/dlinh-n.github.io/pages/bio.md

     <br>

-    Dam Linh Nguyen is a Ph.D. student at the Department of Economics at New York University.
+    Dam Linh Nguyen is a PhD student at the Department of Economics at New York University.
 Linh’s research interests include matching, industrial organization, and applied microeconomics.
 Previously, he was a Senior Analyst in the Antitrust Group at NERA Economic Consulting.
 He conducted research evaluating the competitive effects of mergers and acquisitions in a wide array of industries, including consumer packaged goods, data storage technology, and agrochemicals.
-Linh earned a B.Sc. in Applied Mathematics, magna cum laude, from Columbia University and a B.A. in Economics as a Levy Institute Scholar from Bard College.
+Linh earned a BSc in Applied Mathematics, magna cum laude, from Columbia University and a BA in Economics as a Levy Institute Scholar from Bard College.
 </details>